page_banner_chemistry.jpg

 3 Hours

-This course introduces the basic theoretical concepts of the chemical sciences: thermodynamics, chemical and physical equilibria, chemical kinetics and the behavior of matter in the solid, liquid, gaseous and solution states.
-Prerequisites: CHM 164 and MTH 210.
+This course introduces the basic theoretical concepts of the chemical sciences: thermodynamics, chemical and physical equilibria, chemical kinetics, and the behavior of matter in the solid, liquid, gaseous, and solution states.

 CHM 403 Research in Chemistry

 This course is designed to provide an introduction to the methodology and techniques used in the modern chemistry research laboratory.
 Students are guided through the design and investigation of an individual research project within the instructor’s scope of research.
 Students are required to present their findings.
-Prerequisites: Consent of instructor.

 MTH 210 Calculus I